Adam Morgan (racing driver)

-Adam William Morgan (born 28 October 1988) is a British auto racing driver.
-He currently drives in the British Touring Car Championship.
+Adam William Morgan (born 28 October 1988) is a British racing driver.
+He currently competes in the British Touring Car Championship for Team VERTU.

 Career

 Early years

-Born in Blackburn, Morgan began his career in Cadet Karts from age 8–11 (1996–99), then moved on to higher classes such as Junior TKM and Junior Max.
-He remained in Karts until 2004.

-In 2006, Morgan competed in the National Historic Rally Championship in a Ford Escort Mk1 Mexico.
-He won 4 out of 7 rallies entered and finished the season second in class.
+Born in Blackburn, Morgan started karting competitively in 1996 at the age of 8.
+His first road racing experience came in 2006, when he competed in the National Historic Rally Championship driving a Ford Escort Mk1 Mexico.
+It was a successful campaign, with four wins out of the seven rounds entered, leaving him second in his class.

-Morgan made his racing debut in 2008, competing in the Ma5da Championship and two rounds of the Ginetta G20 Cup, where he achieved his first race win at Pembrey.

-For 2009, Morgan began racing in the Ginetta G50 Cup for the last two rounds, with a best finish of fourth.
-He remained in the championship for 2010, finishing in sixth place overall.
+He moved to circuit racing for 2008, competing in the Ma5da Championship.
+He also joined the Ginetta G20 Cup for two rounds, taking his first win at Pembrey.
+He then graduated to the Ginetta G50 Cup for the final two rounds of 2009, taking a best finish of fourth, followed by a full campaign in 2010 that saw him take sixth in the standings.

-Morgan proceeded to race with family run Ciceley Racing during the 2011 season, and won the inaugural Ginetta GT Supercup and with it a fully funded British Touring Car drive.
+In 2011, Morgan competed in the inaugural Ginetta GT Supercup season, now driving a G55 car run by his family's Ciceley Racing team.
+He was crowned champion and earnt a fully-funded drive in the British Touring Car Championship.

 British Touring Car Championship

 Speedworks Motorsport (2012)

-He was the 2011 Ginetta GT Supercup champion, for winning the championship he received a fully funded drive in the 2012 British Touring Car Championship with Speedworks Motorsport paid for by Ginetta.
+Morgan used his reward to join Speedworks Motorsport in the 2012 British Touring Car Championship, driving a Toyota Avensis.
 Morgan matched the pace of test driver James Thompson in his first winter test session.
-He did not finish any of the races in his first meeting at Brands Hatch, he crashed out of the first race and was unable to start the second race.
+He did not finish any of the races in his first meeting at Brands Hatch; he crashed out of the first race and was unable to start the second race.
 He was caught up in a multi car pileup in race three after oil was deposited on the track by Mat Jackson's car.
-He started on pole position for the reversed grid third race at Rockingham but lost the lead on the opening lap in the wet conditions, he went on to finish 11th.
+He started on pole position for the reversed grid third race at Rockingham but lost the lead on the opening lap in the wet conditions and went on to finish 11th.
 He took a best finish of 8th in the penultimate round of the season at Silverstone and he finished the season 19th in the drivers' standings.

-Ciceley Racing (2013–)
+Ciceley Racing (2013–2022)

-In November 2012, Morgan announced he would be leaving Speedworks Motorsport and would be driving for his family run Ciceley Racing team in 2013, racing an ex-Dynojet Racing Toyota Avensis.
+In November 2012, Morgan announced he would be leaving Speedworks Motorsport and would be driving for his family-run Ciceley Racing team in 2013, racing an ex-Dynojet Racing Toyota Avensis.
+He saw significantly improved results during the season, taking points in every race he finished, including a podium at Oulton Park, to finish seventh in the standings.